-UK prosecutors to charge US diplomat's wife over fatal car crash
+UK prosecutors to charge U.S. diplomat's wife over fatal car crash

 But it said it was up to the Home Office (interior ministry) to decide whether to seek Sacoolas’ extradition formally through diplomatic channels.

-“The Director of Public Prosecutions has met with Harry Dunn’s family to explain the basis of the decision we have made following a thorough review of the evidence available,” the CPS said in a statement.
+British foreign minister Dominic Raab welcomed the charging decision, adding in a statement: “I hope that Anne Sacoolas will now realize the right thing to do is to come back to the UK and cooperate with the criminal justice process.”

-The U.S. State department expressed its disappointment.
+The U.S. State department expressed disappointment.

 “We are disappointed by today’s announcement and fear that it will not bring a resolution closer,” a State Department spokesperson said.